 Note that, contrary to Phil Lowry's Green Cathedrals, the original distance to center field was 410 feet, not 405 feet, and it remained the same until 1995.

 The only major defect with Royals Stadium in its original form was the artificial turf, which was chosen in order to minimize the number of rained-out games.
 The Royals depend on a fan base that stretches across the Midwest, from Wichita to Omaha, and fans would be reluctant to drive over a hundred miles if rain threatened to postpone a game.
 The JumboTron video screen in left-center field was state of the art when it was installed in 1990-1991, at about the same time the fountain and waterfalls were added to the left field side.

 In July 1993 the name of this ballpark was changed to Kauffman Stadium, in honor of Ewing Kauffman, the team's much-admired original owner; he passed away just one month later.
 Prior to the 1995 season, the old fake turf was replaced by real grass, as the advent of new-fangled quick-draining natural turf substantially reduced the number of rained-out games.
 At the same time, the outfield fence between the bullpens was moved closer to home, creating a bend in the outfield fence next to each of the bullpens, not unlike those at Wrigley Field.
 Since the right field bullpen was (at that time) wider than the left field one (to accommodate vehicle entry), the right field bend was a little farther away from the foul pole, creating a tiny bit of asymmetry.
 (During my tour of the stadium, I noticed that the warning track in foul territory is not real dirt, however, but a strange rubbery substance.)
 In 1999 a few rows of high-class box seats were squeezed in behind home plate, cutting the backstop distance from 60 feet to about 50.
 In addition, three rows of "dugout" seats (one of which was covered) were added beyond the photographers' area near first and third bases.
 During 2000, all of the original red seats were replaced with blue ones, to match the team's "royal blue" color.
-Also in that year, a covered pavilion/picnic area was added behind the left field (visitor's) bullpen, and in 2004, the fence was moved back to where it had been before 1995.
+Also in that year, a covered pavilion/picnic area was added behind the left field (visitor's) bullpen.
+In 2004, the fence was moved back to where it had been before 1995.

 SOURCES: Lowry (1992, 2006), Pastier (2007), USA Today / Fodor's (1996), Rosen (2001), Royals Gameday Magazine (2002); Royals Baseball Insider (2011); eric.langhorst; MLB.com